Git Quick Start Guide

 hint: See "git help submodule" for more information.

-The correct way to handle this is to first delete the previously cloned B, then clone B using git submodule:
+The proper way to handle this is to delete the previously cloned B and then use git submodule to clone B:

 1